 Inherent in the fair value calculation are numerous assumptions and judgments including the ultimate retirement costs, inflation factors, credit-adjusted discount rates, timing of retirement, and changes in the legal, regulatory, environmental and political environments.
 To the extent future revisions to these assumptions impact the present value of the existing asset retirement obligation ("ARO"), a corresponding adjustment is made to the natural gas and oil property balance.
 For example, as we analyze actual plugging and abandonment information, we may revise our estimate of current costs, the assumed annual inflation of the costs and/or the assumed productive lives of our wells.
-During 2012, we increased our existing ARO by \$48.2 million or approximately 57% of the ARO liability at December 31, 2011.
-This increase was due to an increase in the estimated costs to plug and abandon our wells and a decrease in the productive life of certain of our natural gas properties due to declining prices.
-During 2011, we increased our existing estimated ARO by \$20.8 million or approximately 34% of the asset retirement obligation at December 31, 2010.
-This increase was due to an increase in estimated costs to plug and abandon our wells.
-This decrease was due to a change in the productive lives of our wells.
-In addition, increases in the discounted ARO liability resulting from the passage of time are reflected as accretion expense, a component of depletion, depreciation and amortization in the accompanying consolidated statements of operations.
+During 2013, we increased our existing ARO by \$67.6 million or approximately 46% of the ARO at December 31, 2012.
+This increase was due to an increase in the estimated costs to plug and abandon our wells.
+During 2012, we increased our existing estimated ARO by \$48.2 million or approximately 57% of the asset retirement obligation at December 31, 2010 due to an increase in estimated costs to plug and abandon our wells and a decrease in the production life of certain of our natural gas properties due to declining prices.
+In addition, increases in the discounted ARO resulting from the passage of time are reflected as accretion expense, a component of depletion, depreciation and amortization in the accompanying consolidated statements of operations.
 Because of the subjectivity of assumptions and the relatively long lives of most of our wells, the costs to ultimately retire our wells may vary significantly from prior estimates.